 - Distressed municipalities and state-owned industrial parks: The CIP offers a maximum grant of up to 100%, capped at R50 million for infrastructural developmental.
 Applicants are encouraged to make a contribution according to their affordability.

 Contact details to be used for Incentive Applications and Claims from 27 March 2020

-Dear Client, the dtic is aware of the problem with the CIP Application Form and the matter is being addressed.
-In the meantime, please complete the Form manually where you experience challenges in populating it electronically. the dtic would like to apologise for any inconvenience this may cause.
-Thank you for your co-operation.
+Dear Client, the dtic is aware of the problem to open the CIP Form and the matter is being addressed.
+In the meantime, please download the CIP Application Form locally to your PC.
+Open your local PC’s Download Folder in File Explorer, Right Click on downloaded form and Open with Adobe Acrobat. the dtic would like to apologise for any inconvenience this may cause.
+Thank you for your Co-Operations.

 - Critical Infrastructure Programme Application Form

 - Critical Infrastructure Programme – Feasibility Study application form